quicwg/base-drafts/draft-ietf-quic-recovery.md

 sent_packets:
-: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent and a bytes field indicating the packet's size.  sent_packets is ordered by packet number, and packets remain in sent_packets until acknowledged or lost.
+: An association of packet numbers to information about them, including a number field indicating the packet number, a time field indicating the time a packet was sent, and a bytes field indicating the packet's size.  sent_packets is ordered by packet number, and packets remain in sent_packets until acknowledged or lost.